tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ##  Alert Messages

-Note that Alert messages are not retransmitted at all, even when they occur in the context of a handshake.
+Note that alert messages are not retransmitted at all, even when they occur in the context of a handshake.
 However, a DTLS implementation which would ordinarily issue an alert SHOULD generate a new alert message if the offending record is received again (e.g., as a retransmitted handshake message).
 Implementations SHOULD detect when a peer is persistently sending bad messages and terminate the local connection state after such misbehavior is detected.
-Note that alerts are not reliably transmitted; implementation SHOULD NOT depend on receiving alerts in order to signal errors or connection closure.
+Note that alerts are not reliably transmitted; implementations SHOULD NOT depend on receiving alerts in order to signal errors or connection closure.

 ##  Establishing New Associations with Existing Parameters